maxviazov/Spring-Frameworks-/Migrating-to-Spring-Framework-4.x.md

-Limited support for 4.1.x is still available but no further maintenance releases are planned in that line.
-We strongly recommend an upgrade to the latest Spring Framework 4.2.x release or - preferably - to the 4.3 line: http://projects.spring.io/spring-framework/
+Limited support for 4.2.x is still available but no further maintenance releases are planned in that line.
+We strongly recommend an upgrade to the latest Spring Framework 4.3.x release: http://projects.spring.io/spring-framework/

 The 4.3.x line will enjoy an extended support life until 2020, within the general Spring Framework 4 system requirements (JDK 6+, Servlet 2.5+) but with a focus on recent servers such as Tomcat 8 and WebSphere 8.